Greta Warren

 I completed my PhD in the School of Computer Science and Insight Centre for Data Analytics, University College Dublin, supervised by Prof. Mark Keane and Prof. Ruth Byrne.
 My doctoral research examined the efficacy of counterfactual explanations in explainable AI, taking a human-centred approach, grounded in cognitive psychology, to explaining AI system decisions.

 I hold a B.A.
 (Hons) in Psychology from Trinity College Dublin, and I worked as a research assistant in Trinity College Institute of Neuroscience prior to beginning my PhD.
-I also speak Irish (Gaeilge), the native and official language of Ireland (along with almost 2 million other people!).
+I also speak Irish (Gaeilge), the native language of Ireland (along with almost 2 million other people!).

 Upcoming Travel